-Postfeminism, Popular Feminism or Neoliberal Feminism?
+Postfeminism, Popular Feminism andNeoliberal Feminism?

-Sarah-Banet Weiser, Rosalind Gill and Catherine Rottenberg in Conversation
+Sarah Banet-Weiser, Rosalind Gill and Catherine Rottenberg in Conversation

-As feminist media studies and cultural studies scholars, we have been preoccupied for many years with the various ways in which feminist concepts, expressions, practices, and sensibilities have circulated and manifested in popular and media culture.
+As feminist media studies and cultural studies scholars, we have been preoccupied for many years with the various ways in which feminist concepts, expressions, practices, and sensibilities - and backlashes against them - have circulated and manifested in popular and media culture.
 Rosalind Gill has written extensively about postfeminism; Catherine Rottenberg has coined the term neoliberal feminism; and Sarah Banet-Weiser has just finished a book on popular feminism.
 In our theorizations, we have benefited greatly both from reading each other’s work and from intellectual conversations with other feminist scholars and have found that there are productive and compelling differences among and between our approaches as well as deep similarities.
 We decided to have a conversation about our varied approaches, as both a feminist project in itself and a way to push our thinking about contemporary gender politics further.
-This conversation has yielded, among other things, a clearer understanding of the ways in which theories about gender speak to each other, borrow from each other, and contribute to a collaborative mode of thinking about contemporary feminism.
+This conversation has yielded, among other things, a better understanding of the ways in which theories about gender speak to each other, borrow from each other, and can contribute to a collaborative mode of thinking about contemporary feminism.

-In our conversations about these three different versions of contemporary feminism, it became clear that there are central themes that thread through all of them: sensibility, media and capitalism, and alternatives/ambivalences.
-Thus, in the following conversation, we discuss postfeminism, neoliberal feminism, and popular feminism along the contours of these themes.
-We begin with Ros’s understanding of postfeminism, since Sarah’s as well as Catherine’s recent work on the revival of feminism in mainstream and popular culture draw on her formulation.
-This serves as the springboard for outlining how Catherine and Sarah concpetualize neoliberal feminism and popular feminism respectively.
-We then move into a discussion about the similarities, overlaps and potential divergences among these terms before conversing about our ambivalences vis-à-vis our conceptualizations and the current feminist landscape, ending with some thoughts about what inspiring feminist alternatives currently exist as well as about what kinds of feminist activism might help create hope for a better future.
+In our conversations it became clear that there are central themes that thread through all of our perspectives, and thus we use this space to think through these themes.
+Our first theme is positionings.
+In this section, we discuss how each of us approaches contemporary manifestations of feminism through slightly different optics.
+Ros, for example, theorizes postfeminism as a kind of sensibility, the way in which postfeminism is not only created, expressed and circulated, but also received and reproduced.
+Catherine focuses on a key analytic within neoliberalism, namely, neoliberalism’s entanglement with feminism, which emphasises professional and economic success but not at the expense of family.
+Sarah argues that the postfeminist sensibility that Ros theorizes has authorized a popularity of feminism, one that is tied to media visibility, circulation, and affective embrace.

+Our second theme is media and capitalism.
+Here, we think through the fact that post, neoliberal, and popular feminism all depend on and validate media platforms and organizations as well neoliberal capitalism.
+These iterations of contemporary feminism do not critique or challenge the hegemony of neoliberal capitalism (or the media platforms that are co-constituitive with capitalism), but rather contribute to its normalization and conceit of inevitability.

+Finally, our third theme attempts to push back at this kind of normalization in terms of alternatives/ambivalences.
+Despite the fact that all of us have written critically about contemporary feminisms, our critique also represents our investment in alternatives that might challenge current feminist iterations.
+In this section, we discuss the ambivalences we feel are potentially generative in post, neoliberal and popular feminisms, and think through what might be effective counter-productions within them.